 Tortuguero is not dubbed as the Amazon of Costa Rica for nothing.

-While in the area, book a Tortuguero kayak tour and experience going through the river system that pass through the Tortuguero National Park and in nearby villages.
+While in the area, book a Tortuguero kayak tour and experience going through the river system that passes through the Tortuguero National Park and in nearby villages.

-You don’t have to be an expert to navigate a canoe.
+You don’t have to be an expert in navigating a canoe.
 Therefore, it is possible to browse through the swamps on your own.

-However, it is highly encouraged that you hire an experienced local guide so that you will not miss out on any important information about the wildlife and the people that make the place thrive.
+However, it is highly encouraged that you hire an experienced local guide to not miss out on any important information about the wildlife and the people that make the place thrive.

-Stay awhile in spots that intrigue you along the Tortuguero Village Costa Rica.
+Stay awhile in spots that intrigue you, along with the Tortuguero Village Costa Rica.

-Take in as much nature and calming vibes as you can because activities such as this are dedicated to connect you to the environment in a deeper sense.
+Take in as much nature and calming vibes as you can because activities like this are dedicated to connecting you to the environment in a deeper sense.

-Just imagine paddling through flat waters, listening to birds sing and seeing monkeys scramble.
-Your sense of smell, sight and sound are heightened, an experience that you will truly hold on to for a long time.
+Just imagine paddling through flat waters, listening to the birds sing, and seeing monkeys scramble.
+Your sense of smell, sight, and sound are heightened, an experience that you will truly hold on to for a long time.

 3. Go on a Tortuguero Turtle Tour

-Part of your Tortuguero things to do is to see the turtles in their natural environment.
+One of the best things to do in Tortuguero is to see the turtles in their natural environment.

 Go on a tour to witness these animals go about their activities is a simple yet fulfilling activity that is made for everyone in the family to enjoy.